payalc-11/Incident_Management_Domain/tools/interface_1/policy.md

 ## User Management Operations

 ### Creating User Accounts
-When to use: When adding personnel to the incident management system.
+Use when adding personnel to the incident management system.
-Who can perform: System administrators and incident managers
+Who Can Perform: System administrators and incident managers
 Pre-checks:
 - Check that email address is unique
-- Verify all required fields are provided by user
+- Verify all required fields are provided
 - Confirm client or vendor exists if association is specified

 Steps:
 - Acquire complete user information including name, email, role, and department
-- Check for existing records with same email address, users should have unique email
+- Check for existing records with same email address
 - Associate user with specified client or vendor if provided
-- Set status as active
+- Set status as active and record timezone information
-- Create user record and return user identifier
+- Create user record with current timestamp and return user identifier

 ### Managing User Permissions
-When to use: When modifying user access levels or role assignments.
+Use when modifying user access levels or role assignments.
-Who can perform: System administrators and incident managers
+Who Can Perform: System administrators and incident managers
 Pre-checks:
 - Verify user record exists
-- Check requesting user has authority based on role (system administrators, incident managers only)
+- Check requesting user has authority based on role (system administrators, incident managers - only)
 - Confirm new role value exists in allowed enumeration

 Steps:
 - Retrieve current user record
-- Collect specific role or status changes needed
+- Request specific role or status changes needed
 - Check that new role assignment is valid
 - Apply updates with modifier identification
 - Return updated user record and confirm changes saved

 ## Vendor Management Operations

 ### Registering Vendor Information
-When to use: When adding external service providers to the incident management ecosystem.
+Use when adding external service providers to the incident management ecosystem.
-Who can perform: System administrators, incident managers, and executives.
+Who Can Perform: System administrators, incident managers, and executives
 Pre-checks:
-- Check that vendor name, contact phone and emails are unique
+- Check that vendor name, contact email and contact phone is unique
 - Verify all required fields are provided
 - Confirm vendor type exists in allowed enumeration values

 Steps:
 - Acquire vendor details including name, type, and contact information
 - Check for existing records with same vendor name
-- Set status as active unless user specifies otherwise
+- Set status as active unless specified otherwise
-- Create vendor record
+- Create vendor record with current timestamp
 - Return vendor identifier and confirm successful creation

 ## Authority and Access Controls